kiwi-app/kiwi-nextjs/README.md

 This project contains a CLI with two actions:

-- `kiwi init`: configures folders and behaviors to integrate with admin app
+- `npx kiwi init`: configures folders and behaviors to integrate with admin app
-- `kiwi manifest`: generates a manifest file which contains all sections and loaders created locally in your project which will be displayed through the "CatchAll" component and used by **kiwi admin** to display your sections and loaders with their props.
+- `npx kiwi manifest`: generates a manifest file which contains all sections and loaders created locally in your project which will be displayed through the "CatchAll" component and used by **[kiwi admin](https://github.com/kiwi-app/kiwi-admin)** to display your sections and loaders with their props.

 ## [Demo](https://github.com/kiwi-app/kiwi-template)